 You can try Scrumwise without any kind of signup.
-Just click on the green "Take a quick look" button on the front page, and you will be in the tool, in an account created for you on the fly.
+Just click on the green "Try now" button, and you will be in the tool, in an account created for you on the fly.

 If you like what you see, you can keep your account by clicking the link at the top of the page in Scrumwise.
 Then enter your name, email address, and the password you would like to use.
 After that, you can use Scrumwise for free for 30 days, with no obligations and no credit card needed.